 This is an important decision to which clients and solicitors must pay careful attention when negotiating.
 It makes clear that a ‘successful’ outcome at court does not prevent a party from being penalised on costs if they are found to have failed to make a serious attempt to negotiate openly and reasonably.

 There has been a marked change in approach by judges over the last few years, who are increasingly making concerted attempts to encourage parties to negotiate, such that litigation should be viewed as the last option.
 In a recent Court of Appeal civil case (Lomax v Lomax EWCA Civ 1467), it was ruled that the court could require parties to engage in non-court dispute resolution, even where one party did not consent.
-The Family Court cannot, at present, order parties to do the same, but there is a clearly a move towards ensuring that out of court alternatives to resolving a dispute should be properly explored and that all litigants will be expected to negotiate openly and fairly or be penalised for not doing so.
-Simply waiting for the case to reach final hearing and litigating regardless of the outcome, may have costs consequences and so impact on the final award.
+The Family Court cannot, at present, order parties to do the same, but there is clearly a move towards ensuring that out-of-court alternatives to resolving a dispute should be properly explored and that all litigants will be expected to negotiate openly and fairly or be penalised for not doing so.
+Simply waiting for the case to reach a final hearing and litigating regardless of the outcome, may have costs and consequences and so impact on the final award.